-Water improvements shall be installed from the wastewater treatment plan to the northernmost fire hydrant on the Speedway property and a branch water main shall be installed to the easternmost fire hydrant on the WOE property.
+Water improvements shall be installed from the wastewater treatment plan to the northernmost fire hydrant on the Speedway property and a branch water main to the easternmost fire hydrant on the WOE property.
 The improvements shall include but not be limited to a water main, appurtenances and fire hydrants.